Special Broadcasting Service: History

+Status and funding

+Alongside the ABC, SBS is Australia's second public broadcaster.
+As of 2026 it receives around 70 percent of its funding from tax revenue, and the remainder from commercials.
+In the 2026/7 budget, it will receive A$367 million from the government.
+Around A$154 million will come from external revenue, mainly advertising, making a total of about A$513 million.

 Services

 Television

 Regardless of state or territory, SBS television services always use the callsign "SBS".
 On 14 December 2006, SBS announced its intention to change to 720p as its high-definition transmission standard for SBS HD.
 SBS had previously down converted its scheduled SBS high-definition content to the 576p standard.
 On 5 June 2012, SBS upgraded its HD format from 720p to 1080i.